sudo-rpaisley/mobile_router/README.md

 - **Dynamic updates** – interface information is polled in the background and the page automatically refreshes via WebSockets.
 - **Per‑technology pages** – view adapters by type and inspect each interface in detail.
-Wireless interfaces can scan for nearby networks.
+Wireless interfaces can scan for nearby networks and Bluetooth adapters can discover nearby devices.
+- **Beacon advertiser** – send spoofed 802.11 beacon frames with configurable MAC addresses and SSID to mimic other devices.
 - **Red‑Team section** – a set of experimental tools including DoS and broadcast flood examples that operate on a selected interface.